bridgecrewio/terraform-provider-bridgecrew/README.md

 ## Building a release

-This repository uses Github actions in conjunction with goreleaser, pushing a tag will invoke a matrix build of goreleaser.
+This repository uses GitHub actions in conjunction with goreleaser, pushing a tag will invoke a matrix build of goreleaser.

 ## Checkov/Bridgecrew